mhostetter/galois/README.md

 93.4 µs ± 2.12 µs per loop (mean ± std. dev. of 7 runs, 10000 loops each)
 ```

-And again, the runtime comparison with numpy improves with large N because the time of viewing
+And again, the runtime comparison with NumPy improves with large N because the time of viewing
 and type converting the output is small compared to the computation time. `galois` achieves better
-performance than numpy because the multiplication and modulo operations are compiled together into
+performance than NumPy because the multiplication and modulo operations are compiled together into
 one ufunc rather than two.

 ```python